Barbara P

 Presentation Speech Introduction

-• Hook: Start with a captivating opening to grab your audience's attention.
+• Hook: Start with an opening to grab your audience's attention.

-• Introduce Yourself: Briefly introduce yourself, highlighting your expertise that relates to the topic.
+• Introduce Yourself: Briefly highlight your expertise related to the topic.

-• State the Purpose: Clearly articulate the objective of your speech and what your audience can expect to gain from it.
+• State the Purpose: Clearly articulate the objective of your speech and what the audience will gain.

 Presentation Body (Three-Point Structure)

-• Point 1: Begin with your first main point.
+• Point 1: Present your first main point with supporting evidence, examples, and statistics.

-• Point 3: Continue with your third main point.
+• Point 3: Conclude with your third main point, connecting it with previous points.

-• Visual Aids: If using visual aids, introduce them at the appropriate points to enhance your message.
+Visual Aids: Introduce visual aids at appropriate points to enhance your message.

 Presentation Speech Conclusion